dschul01/Bikesharing/README.md

 ## Results

-The Tableau Story can be seen by clicking on [my Tableau link](https://public.tableau.com/app/profile/david.b.schultz/viz/Bike_Challenge_16647409152970/BikeSharinginNYC).
+The decision to initiate a bike sharing program in Des Moines, Iowa was based on analysis from the NYC program.
+The NYC bike share analysis can be viewed within [my Tableau story](https://public.tableau.com/app/profile/david.b.schultz/viz/Bike_Challenge_16647409152970/BikeSharinginNYC).
 Analysis is also provided below highlighting the bikesharing program in NYC.

 ![Checkout%20Time%20for%20Users.png](https://github.com/dschul01/Bikesharing/blob/main/Images/Checkout%20Time%20for%20Users.png)